sripwoud/ethernaut/README.md

 	3. Interact with other contracts or addresses
 		- external contract function calls
 		- send ethers ...
-- or use a **use a reentrancy guard: a modifier that checks for the value of a `locked` bool**
+- or use a **use a re-entrancy guard: a modifier that checks for the value of a `locked` bool**

 ## Credit
 [Nicole Zhu](https://medium.com/@nicolezhu).
-I couldn't solve a couple of levels myself and I had to cheat 😅.
+I couldn't solve a couple of levels myself so I cheated a bit 😅.
-Her walkthroughs are great teaching materials on Solidity.
+Her walkthroughs are great teaching material on Solidity.
 I also reused some of the diagram images from her posts.